YTTranscript Blog

 The file downloads instantly to your device.

 Ready to download your transcript?
-Paste any YouTube URL, click Get Transcript, choose your format — done in 15 seconds. -> Try YTTranscript free — TXT, DOCX, and PDF all included
+Paste any YouTube URL, click Get Transcript, choose your format — done in 15 seconds. → Try YTTranscript free — TXT, DOCX, and PDF all included

 Why Download Instead of Just Copying?

 Copying and pasting is fine for quick one-off uses.
-But downloading makes more sense when you want to keep a permanent record saved to your file system, need to share with others via a DOCX or PDF attachment, plan to edit and format the content in Word, are archiving research as a PDF, or are working offline without needing to revisit the tool.
+Downloading makes more sense when you want to keep a permanent record saved to your file system, need to share with others via a DOCX or PDF attachment, plan to edit and format the content in Word, are archiving research as a PDF, or are working offline without needing to revisit the tool.

 Downloading from YouTube's Native Transcript Feature

 YouTube's built-in transcript viewer doesn't offer a download button.
-To save the transcript, you'd need to open the video, click the three-dot menu and select "Show transcript", disable timestamps, manually select all the text, copy it, paste it into a text editor or Word document, and save manually.
+You'd have to open the video, show the transcript panel, manually select all the text, copy it, paste into a text editor, and save manually.
+This is clunky and loses formatting.
+YTTranscript gives you a properly formatted file with a single click.

 Use Cases for Downloaded Transcripts